ztffn/Mad-Maps/README.md

 **Road Networks**: a complete road tool, for easily creating spline-based mesh, object and terrain modifiers.
 Works seamlessly with the Terrain Wrapper and World Stamp system for a non-destructive workflow.
 Paint complex road networks, deform the terrain, place/remove objects, and more.

-** This fork is currently being updated for unity 2021.2, but has not been yet been tested. **
+** This fork is currently being updated for unity 2021.2, it generally works, but has not been thoroughly tested ** Known issues:
+- Needs new demo assets, some were missing guids, and meshes are misplaced etc. A bit of a mess.
+- Stamp Tool Mask Painting Editor window is broken.
+Leads to not being able to mask, and is a big issue.